Dr. Penny Pincher founded the popular personal finance blog Penny Pincher Journal in 2013 and has published two books about saving money.

-Finding the Best Garbage Can
+How to Find the Best Outdoor Garbage Can

-Metal Garbage Can vs. Plastic Garbage Can
+Metal vs. Plastic Garbage Cans

 Metal garbage cans are stronger and more durable than plastic garbage cans.
-However they are also heavier and have fewer shape options.
+However, they are also heavier and have fewer shape options.
 Metal garbage cans are typically cylindrical in shape with a lid that presses in place.

 Plastic garbage cans are not as durable as metal garbage cans.
 I had plastic garbage cans without wheels that I would drag down my driveway on garbage day.
 After a few years, they wore holes in the bottom as the plastic wore away.
 Plastic garbage cans without wheels will wear holes in the bottom if you drag them across rough surfaces like concrete or gravel.